The Re-Applicant Committee Packet will be available on December 15, 2018.

 If you have taken any new coursework of any type, an official transcript (copy or original) is required from all institutions where coursework was completed.
 Packets will not be reviewed until all official transcripts that include any new coursework have been received.

-It is common practice to update a personal statement that was used in a previous application cycle, even if you withdrew your application.
+It is highly recommended that you update your personal statement, even if you withdrew your application.
 Consider including new experiences (e.g. clinical, research, or community service) when writing your personal statement along with the following: explaining why you want to be a doctor, providing some background information about yourself, and relevant experiences you have participated in to solidify this decision.
-Therefore, it is highly recommended that you update your personal statement.

 View these slides for helpful tips about writing your Personal Statement and plan to attend a Personal Statement Workshop (offered in the Spring).